 Washington Court Records

-Washington Courts is the government agency in charge of Court records in Washington.
-They have an area on their website, allowing the general public to search court records.
+Washington Court is the government agency in charge of Court records in Washington.
+They have an area on their website, that allows the general public to search court records.
 You may search by case or person.
 They update the court records every 24 hours at 3:00 p.m.
 However, if you need official copies, you must visit the courthouse in person to purchase them.
 The courts have the right to charge you a small fee for copies of court documents.

 Some types of court records in Washington include: